CityofToronto/bdit_data-sources/volumes/README.md

 - **Pedestrian Crossover Observation Study (PXO):** This study observes the behaviour of pedestrians using a crosswalk.

 ## **Permanent Counts**
+Permanent traffic counts refer to the process of continuously monitoring and recording the volume and characteristics of vehicular traffic on a particular road, highway or at intersection using a permanent automated counting system.
+These systems typically consist of sensors, cameras, or other devices that are installed along the roadway or at intersections to collect data on traffic volumes, speed, classification, and other parameters.
 ### **Loop Detectors RESCU**
 - **Description:** Road Emergency Services Communication Unit (RESCU) track traffic volume mostly on expressways using loop detectors.
 - **Data collection method:** Loop detectors installed on the ground of the road surface.